Jose Abad Santos Avenue: Bacolor to Olongapo

 Upon entering Bacolor, the road turns eastward and passes through the lahar-filled Pasig-Potrero River.
 It passes through Bacolor town proper, with its parish church being visible from the highway.
 It continues on a straight direction, intersects with Guagua-Santa Rita Provincial Road and San Antonio-Siran Road, turns westward, and enters Lubao after passing the second road mentioned before.
 It continues straightforward, passing through residential areas and establishments within the municipality and parallels the Lubao Old National Road.

-It then enters Bataan through the Pampanga Welcome marker and traverses the municipalities of Hermosa and Dinalupihan, where it turns right at the Layac Junction.
+It then enters Bataan through the Pampanga Welcome marker and traverses the municipalities of Hermosa and Dinalupihan, where it turns northward at the Layac Junction.
 It then bypasses the poblacion, turns westward, and crosses below the Subic–Clark–Tarlac Expressway (SCTEX).
 It then parallels into it, continues on a straight direction, passings through barangays San Benito, Colo, Naparing, Happy Valley, and Roosevelt National Park Protected Area, and the eastern end of Subic Freeport Expressway.
 It enters Zambales a few meters after the said exit and continues on a zigzag pattern before passing through residential areas within Olongapo.
 The road then enters the city proper of Olongapo, where it is locally known as Rizal Avenue, and continues towards National Highway (N306) at its terminus at the Ulo ng Apo Rotonda.